-Not only does Ashley (Brigid Brannagh) find herself surprised with the gift of a beautiful rose bush from new neighbour Jake Allen (Louis Mandylor) but her daughter Jocelyn (Jess Gabor) also shows up for her birthday.
-But the real surprise is that Jocelyn has shown up with Tyler (Timothy Granaderos) a boyfriend who she plans to got to Japan with.
-Whilst Tyler doesn't mind talking about the accident which killed both his parents a year ago what he hasn't told Jocelyn is that he has an identical twin brother who is in a mental institution as he is responsible for the crash.
-But when Tyler goes to visit his brother Derek manages to know him out and switch places with him.
+Not only does Ashley (Brigid Brannagh - I'm Not Ready for Christmas) find herself surprised with the gift of a beautiful rose bush from new neighbour, Jake Allen (Louis Mandylor - My Big Fat Greek Wedding 2), but her daughter, Jocelyn (Jess Gabor), also shows up for her birthday.
+But the real surprise is that Jocelyn has shown up with Tyler (Timothy Granaderos), a boyfriend who she plans to go to Japan with.
+Whilst Tyler doesn't mind talking about the accident which killed both his parents a year ago what he hasn't told Jocelyn is that he has an identical twin brother, Derek, who is in a mental institution and who was responsible for the crash.
+But when Tyler goes to visit his brother Derek manages to knock him out and switch places with him.

-What this all boils down to is that whilst "The Twin" has some issues and is ultimately predictable it does have some creativity about it as well as some atmosphere which makes it a lot more engaging than you might expect.
+What this all boils down to is that whilst "The Twin" has some issues and is ultimately predictable, but it does have some creativity going on as well as some atmosphere which makes it a lot more engaging than you might expect.